Easee One: An Easee EV Charger Review

 If the minimal design is not enough to sway any aesthete’s reading, perhaps realising that it comes in five different colours will.

-Available in black, carbon grey, white, navy blue, and crimson red, Easee have addressed one of the biggest gripes with monotone single-colour designs.
+Available in black, anthracite, white, dark blue, and red, Easee have addressed one of the biggest gripes with monotone single-colour designs.

 While the colour of your unit may seem like a small factor, it goes a long way in matching your environment to create either a seamless or distinctive appearance for your home.